 Mannequin-man performing as living human statues

 Today there are a number of festivals that still keep the tradition of tableau vivant alive.
 In Laguna beach USA, The Pageant of the Masters, founded in 1932, uses local volunteers and turns them each night into works of art.
+Arnhem in the Netherlands holds the World Living Statues Festival.
 In the UK, there is a parade in bridgwater, where many of the people on the floats are frozen in tableau vivants.

 - Available in silver, grey, white marble (other colours by request)

 - 2 x 45 minute spots (other schedules available on request)